akashdeep90161/InvoiceReport-Api/README.md

 # InvoiceReport-Api

 <h2>Introduction</h2>
-InvoiceReport will help for Shopkeeper in creating Invoce for Customers.
+InvoiceReport will help for shopkeeper in creating Invoice for Customers.
 The project will contain the backend code and APIs for Invoice Report.

 <h2>Project details and setup</h2>
 The project is written in Java 8.